 Diaz JH.
 The diagnosis, management, and prevention of common ectoparasitic infections.

-Loewen PS, Marra CA, et al. Systematic review of the treatment of early Lyme disease.
+Loewen PS, Marra CA, Marra F. Systematic review of the treatment of early Lyme disease.

 Lyme disease.
-Centers for Disease Control and Prevention (CDC).
+Centers for Disease Control and Prevention website.
 Available at:

 National Institute of Allergy and Infectious Diseases website.
 Available at:

 Lyme disease.
-American Academy of Physicians website.
+American Academy of Physicians Family Doctor website.
 Available at:

-Nadelman RB, Nowakowski J, et al. Prophylaxis with single dose doxycycline for the prevention of Lyme disease after an Ixodes Scapularis tick bite.
+Nadelman RB, Nowakowski J, Fish D, et al. Prophylaxis with single dose doxycycline for the prevention of Lyme disease after an Ixodes Scapularis tick bite.

 Weiner HR.
 Lyme disease: questions and discussion.

-Wormser GP, Dattwyler RJ, et al. The clinical assessment, treatment, and prevention
+Wormser GP, Dattwyler RJ, Shapiro ED, et al. The clinical assessment, treatment, and prevention

 of Lyme disease, human granulocytic anaplasmosis, and babesiosis: clinical practice guidelines by the